Field-Robotics-Lab/dave.doc/contents/installation/Install-Directly-on-Host.md

 ---
 layout: default
-title: Install Directly on Host Machine
+title: Directly on Host
-nav_exclude: true
+nav_order: 2
+parent: Installation
 ---

 This tutorial will walk you through the setup required to make a host machine ready to build and run the Dave simulations.
 Note that:
-* your host will need to satisfy the minimum [System Requirements](/dave/contents/installation/System-Requirements), and
+* your host will need to satisfy the minimum [System Requirements](/dave.doc/contents/installation/System-Requirements), and
 * the steps below assume you are running **Ubuntu 20.04**.

 ## Install all dependencies